CLB56/tips_and_tricks/general.md

 - Even if a plugin is well in the start folder, you have to edit the vimrc file and to add it "autocmd VimEnter * NERDTree"

-- NERDTree is useless just open the desired folder with vim and then :
+- PLUGIN NERDTree is useless just open the desired folder with vim and then :

 t: Open the selected file in a new tab